GSA/digitalgov.gov/content/posts/2017/09/2017-09-13-datbriefing-how-blockchain-s-future-growth-will-affect-federal-agencies.md

 slug: the-data-briefing-how-blockchains-future-growth-will-affect-federal-agencies
 date: 2017-09-13 09:01:00 -0400
 title: 'The Data Briefing&#58; How Blockchain’s Future Growth Will Affect Federal Agencies'
-summary: 'Blockchains are an innovative technology which promises to radically change how society conducts business&#46; It will take significant changes in organizational processes before agencies can begin to support blockchains&#46;'
+summary: 'Blockchains are an innovative technology which promises to radically change how society conducts business.
+It will take significant changes in organizational processes before agencies can begin to support blockchains.'
 featured_image:
   uid: 'block-chain-network-concept-on-technology-background-monsitj-istock-thinkstock-691338846'
   alt: 'Block chain network concept on technology background.'